 These biscuits also originate in Siena, and are the first Italian dessert to receive the coveted PGI certification from the European Union.
 Made principally with almonds, ‘ricciarelli’ are typical Christmas biscuits in Tuscany.

-Brutti Buoni are made with crushed almonds, sugar, flour and eggs and are usually baked after a long rising.
-Crispy on the outside and soft inside, “brutti buoni” (which literally means ugly but good) are usually served as a dessert with a glass of Tuscan Vin Santo.
+Brutti Buoni are traditional biscuits from Prato made with crushed almonds, sugar, flour and eggs and usually baked after a long rising.
+Crispy on the outside and soft inside, “brutti buoni” (which literally means ugly but good) are usually served as a dessert with a glass of Tuscan Vinsanto.

 It is a very simple sweet specialty, without added fats or preservatives, made up of two fragrant wafers composed of flour, sugar, milk, eggs and crushed almonds.